-Away from the coast, the Kimberley’s rugged terrain further shows the age of the land.
-Historians estimate that Kimberley was one of the first regions of the Australian continent to be settled, and the Aboriginal cultures descended from these original settlers still account for the majority of the population.
-The walls of Australia’s largest network of caves in Tunnel Creek National Park are decorated with countless Aboriginal rock paintings.
-More prehistoric rock art can be found in Mitchell River National Park, a remote destination famous for endemic flora and fauna and the impressive Mitchell Falls careening over four levels of sandstone.
+In Tunnel Creek National Park, the walls of Australia’s largest network of caves are decorated with countless Aboriginal rock paintings.
+More prehistoric rock art can be found in Mitchell River National Park, a remote destination famous for endemic flora and fauna and the impressive Mitchell Falls.
+Take a private helicopter over the falls and watch as it careens over four levels of sandstone.
 Purnululu National Park is home to the distinct sandstone towers and domes of the Bungle Bungle Range, an area inscribed as a UNESCO World Heritage Site for its amazing illustration of erosion over hundreds of millions of years.